angometry/trinium-chat-buttons/Readme.md

 The roll privacy buttons are Inspired by [DF Chat Enhancements](https://github.com/flamewave000/dragonflagon-fvtt/tree/master/df-chat-enhance).
 Special thanks to Tim Posney for creating [Midi QOL](https://gitlab.com/tposney/midi-qol).

-This project uses the following third-party libraries:
+This project includes the following third-party libraries:

 - **Marked** - A Markdown parser and compiler.
 Built for speed.
+Used for Markdown to HTML parsing in the GM screen.
 You can find more information about it [here](https://github.com/markedjs/marked).